letoram/arcan/src/tools/aclip/README.md

 accepts a SEGID\_CLIPBOARD as the primary segment type (which no normal window would).

-In durden, for instance, this needs to be explicitly enabled as it can be used to monitor and manipulate global clipboard activity, which should be avoided if that is crucial to your threat model.
+In durian, for instance, this needs to be explicitly enabled as it can be used to monitor and manipulate global clipboard activity, which should be avoided if that is crucial to your threat model.
 It can be controlled through the global/config/system/clipboard bridge menu path.